pixie-io/docs.px.dev/content/en/05-reference/01-admin/09-uninstall.md

 ## Uninstall using `kubectl`

 To delete Pixie using `kubectl`, run the following commands.
 These commands assume that Pixie's components were deployed to their default namespaces.

+Note that it is not necessary to delete Pixie Cloud (namespace=`plc`) in order to redeploy Pixie Vizier.

 ```bash
 # Delete Pixie operator.